IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 ```

-Once again, click the `Run This Action` button and follow the same procedure as before to test this action directly from within your browser.
+Once again, click the `Run this Action` button and follow the same procedure as before to test this action directly from within your browser.

 Notice that you this time need to specify some *JSON* input to specify proper parameter values.
 For instance, you could specify the following input: